Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 September 2024 21.25.57 UTC
+- WIB: Rabu, 25 September 2024 22.26.29 UTC
-- WITA: Rabu, 25 September 2024 22.25.57 UTC
+- WITA: Rabu, 25 September 2024 23.26.29 UTC
-- WIT: Rabu, 25 September 2024 23.25.57 UTC
+- WIT: Kamis, 26 September 2024 00.26.29 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: technology
+Kategori: inspirational